The Meaning of Numbers: The Number 74

 O God, how long shall the adversary speak evil?
 Shall the enemy blaspheme Your name forever? (verses 3, 7 and 10 of Psalm 74, HBFV).

-Appearances of number seventy-four
+Appearances of Number Seventy-Four

-There are only four Bible chapters containing 74 or more verses.
-They are Numbers 7, 1Chronicles 6, Matthew 26 and Luke 1.
+In the New Testament, the chapters Matthew 26 and Luke 1 have 74 verses in the KJV.
 Matthew 26 is particularly interesting as it delineates Peter's denial of Christ three times before sunrise.
 The Lord predicted this would happen (Matthew 26:75) after Peter's well-intentioned but foolish boast at the last Passover (Luke 22:33 - 34).

 Now Peter was sitting outside in the court; and a maid came to him, saying, "You also were with Jesus the Galilean."
 But he denied it before everyone . . .
 And after he went out into the porch, another maid saw him and said to those there, "This man was also with Jesus the Nazarean."
 Then again he denied it with an oath . . .